Backing Up Global Sites

 Different sites are inherently going to have different approaches to data management challenges, this can be a benefit as each site will have some kind of solution that works for them.
 However, this is likely to be extremely time consuming and difficult to manage, monitor and fix if anything goes wrong.

 There is no one-way to ensure global sites are all protected and backed up in the correct way, each organisation will have to account for internal stakeholders, internal policies and laws and regulations per region they operate in.
 Budget and the expected availability/uptime of data are also likely to play a large part of which solution or solutions are implemented.

 When reviewing, replacing or standardising backup across global sites it is important to find the right technology partner or vendor for your organisation.
 Factors that could influence this include:

 It is important to understand that if something goes wrong, especially if it’s some kind of global outage or issue, that the organisations you work with are going to be there to help, especially with recovering data from a backup and implementing disaster recovery procedures.

 There is a need to support a range of different operating systems, and the growing data sets that will be generated by them in a quick and efficient way.
 Whether each site has its own system or there is one overriding solution, the solution needs to be flexible enough to deal with new data and deployments as they arise.
 Software only solutions and cloud are likely to be in use at least partially at many global sites.

-Data Centralization is the process of storing or managing data from a single location.
-With sites spread across the globe the benefits of centralizing data must be weighed up.
-However, there are benefits to having a centralized overview of the entire backup estate, among others this will give senior staff the peace of mind that data can be recovered.
+Data Centralisation is the process of storing or managing data from a single location.
+With sites spread across the globe the benefits of centralising data must be weighed up.
+However, there are benefits to having a centralised overview of the entire backup estate, among others this will give senior staff the peace of mind that data can be recovered.